What is the Product Life Cycle?

 Repositioning

 Placing a different place in the consumer consciousness through the elements of the marketing mix.
-Repositioning can be expressed in reacting to the position of competitors; in reaching a new market; detecting a new trend; in changing the value offered to the consumer.
+Repositioning can be expressed in reacting to the position of competitors; reaching a new market; detecting a new trend; in changing the value offered to the consumer.

 Eg. Danone in 1984 introduced Jop - liquid yogurt, but the product fails because no one is interested in such a product.
 In 1988, Danone repositioned Jop as a soft drink for healthy eating and there was a big increase in sales.